 Please be aware that anyone can sell you what you want to hear, but it is best for both parties to be fair and book for a time frame that is relevant to your experience and needs.

-- It is for these reasons that we suggest if you think you are a One Week student, book for two, or if you are thinking of booking for two weeks, book for three.
+It is for these reasons that we suggest if you think you are a One Week student, book for one and a half weeks or two weeks.
 It is much easier to cancel the extra week than to try and squeeze in an extra week at the last minute.

 Considering that motor vehicle accidents are the number one cause of death in North America, driving is still one of the most taken for granted things that we do, and one of our least educated exercises.
-Please consider this training course as a means of possibly saving your life along with your family's, friends's, and other motorists's.
+Please consider this training course as a means of possibly saving your life along with your family’s, friend’s, and other motorists’.

 Driving is the one common thing that we all do on a day-to-day basis.

-Past experience dictates that this program usually caters to clients who have, for example, been involved with farming or construction type work with lots of experience driving Tandem Axle Grain and Gravel trucks with gas-powered engines or possibly limited time on diesel-powered units pulling various combinations of trailers, generally with 5&2 transmissions.
+Past experience dictates that this program usually caters to clients who have, for example, been involved with farming or construction type work with lots of experience driving Tandem Axle Grain or Gravel Trucks.
+Some trailer experience is a bonus, generally with 5&2 transmissions.
 Double clutching is usually vague, but has been executed and usually only works going up the gear box but not down (sound familiar?).
 This course has been popular for a number of reasons, but caution is advised to book yourself honestly; it is always easy to assume you know lots but best to start with an open mind.
-We strongly encourage people who are at all questioning this program to think about the next course.
+We strongly encourage people who are at all questioning this program to think about the Two Week course.